Robert Herbin: Managerial style and changes

 A keen observer of both the success of the Italy national team (winners of the 1968 Euros and finalists of the 1970 World Cup) and of the Total Football being pioneered at Ajax, Herbin intended to base his side's game on tactical discipline and physical power.
 He immediately revolutionised the approach to training, focusing more on physical conditioning, and demanding high standards from his players.

 On the pitch, Herbin preferred a 4-3-3 formation with a sweeper and out-and-out wingers, which meant his full-backs did not need to go forward and have the attacking influence that is common in the modern game.
 He was also the first coach in France to demand that the entire team be involved in winning the ball back once it had been lost.
 Unlike his predecessor Batteux, who built his side's attacking game around a true playmaker, Herbin favoured a system in which one of the two wide midfielders (typically Bereta, Larqué, or Synaeghel) launched the attack, depending upon the situation.

-One of his first challenges as manager was managing the players of his own generation, who had won four consecutive titles from 1967 to 1970, but who were now reaching the end of their careers.
-To do so, he had the fortune of being able to rely on a strong youth development centre, who produced a string of good young players (Gérard Janvion, Christian Lopez, Dominique Bathenay, Jacques Santini, Christian Synaeghel, and above all Dominique Rocheteau) who worked their ways into the first team over the following years.
+One of his first challenges as manager was managing the players of his own generation, who had won four consecutive titles from 1967 to 1970, but were now reaching the end of their careers.
+To do so, he had the fortune of being able to rely on a strong youth development center, who produced a string of good young players (Gérard Janvion, Christian Lopez, Dominique Bathenay, Jacques Santini, Christian Synaeghel, and Dominique Rocheteau) who worked their ways into the first team over the following years.
 This young core were reinforced by two world-class foreign players (the maximum allowed by Division 1 rules at the time) who Herbin, aware of a lack of talent in France in their respective positions, recruited in 1972: Yugoslavian goalkeeper Ivan Ćurković and Argentinian centre-back Osvaldo Piazza.